Bashar al-Assad: Assassination of Rafic Hariri and Cedar Revolution

 On 27 May 2007, Assad was approved for another seven-year term in a referendum on his presidency, with 97.6% of the votes supporting his continued leadership.
 Opposition parties were not allowed in the country and Assad was the only candidate in the referendum.
 Syria's opposition parties under the umbrella of Damascus Declaration denounced the elections as illegitimate and part of the regime's strategy to sustain the "totalitarian system".
 Elections in Ba'athist Syria were officially designated by the state as the event of "renewing the pledge of allegiance" to the Assads and voting was enforced by the Ba'athist military apparatus as a compulsory duty for every citizen.
 Announcement of the results were typically followed by pro-Assad rallies conducted by the Ba'ath party across the country extolling the regime, wherein participants were forced to declare their "devotion" to the President and celebrate "the virtues" of the Assad dynasty.

 Syria began developing a covert nuclear weapons programme with assistance of North Korea during the 2000s, but its suspected nuclear reactor was destroyed by the Israeli Air Force during Operation Outside the Box in September 2007.
+Immediately after U.S. diplomatic efforts by Middle East envoy George J. Mitchell in September 2010 to forge a regional peace, the Iranian president Mahmoud Ahmadinejad awarded Assad with his country's highest honor, the Islamic Republic Medal, with an aim to counter the effort.